 Projects per year

 Melanie’s areas of expertise is on men's violence against women, children and young people including abuse in young people’s intimate relationships; domestic abuse in same sex relationships, sexual and other forms of abuse towards and by staff and students in education settings; forced marriage; gender roles and relations; participatory methods; and research ethics.
-She has published widely and her recent research led to a change in the UK definition of domestic abuse to include 16 and 17 year olds.
-Melanie sits on the UK and Scottish Government expert groups on men's violence against women and girls, and is a member of various national and international research communities.
+She has published widely and works closely with practitioners and activitists.

 Melanie is co Primary Investigator (with Anni Donaldosn and Roisin McGoldrick) on a Scottish Government funded reseaarch project implemeting the Scottish Government Violencee Against Women and Girl's policy Equally Safe in higher and further education settings.

 - 2011-2012 Post Graduate Certificate in Teaching and Learning in Higher Education, University of Bristol.

 - Oct 00-Oct 03 Ph.D.
 School for Policy Studies, University of Bristol.
 Thesis: The Connection between Domestic Violence and Masculinity: What Young People Think.
 Funded: University of Bristol Scholarship

 - Oct 99-Sept 00 M.Phil.
 (Distinction) Dept. of History with an Emphasis on the History of Medicine, University of Glasgow.
 Thesis: Medical and Social Attitudes Towards Women and Alcohol, 1875-1914.
 Funded: Wellcome Trust.

 - Oct 96-July 99 B.A.(Hons) (First Class) Sociology and Social Policy, Glasgow Caledonian University.
 Dissertation: Sexual Violence against Women and Girls in Glasgow.